 As an implementation of an Ice location service, IceGrid enables clients to bind indirectly to their servers, making applications more flexible and resilient to changing requirements.
-(IceDiscovery is an alternate, lightweight location service implementation for applications that don't require IceGrid's additional features.)

 On-demand server activation

 Starting an Ice server process is called server activation.
 IceGrid can be given responsibility for activating a server on demand, that is, when a client attempts to access an object hosted by the server.
 Activation usually occurs as a side effect of indirect binding, and is completely transparent to the client.